jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2.md

-+++
+---
+heading: Chapter 2
+title: "Systems Which Make Reason the Principle of Approbation"
+weight: 4
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "Systems Which Make Reason the Principle of Approbation" heading=  "Chapter 2" description=  "When Mr. Hobbes started this controversy, reason was thought the only source for the ideas of right and wrong.
-It became the popular doctrine that the essence of virtue and vice consisted in their conformity or disagreement with reason" date=  2015-09-29 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3" linkftext=  "Chapter 3"
+description: "When Hobbes started this controversy, reason was thought the only source for the ideas of right and wrong.
+It became the popular doctrine that the essence of virtue and vice consisted in their conformity or disagreement with reason"
-+++
+---

 ### Hobbes' Doctrine

-8 Mr. Hobbes' doctrine is that=
+{{< s v="8" >}} Hobbes' doctrine is that:
 - a state of nature is a state of war
 - before civil government was created, there could be no peaceful society